inwtx/RemailerAssay/README.md

 #
 # The 'Remailer-Proc-Pinger-Assay.sh' script should be run in a folder: '/root/assay00/'
 #
+# To exclude a remailer from the assay, place its short name in the file: Remailer-Proc-Pinger.blk
+#
 # This script is executed every minute to keep the webpage current.
 #
 #'*/1 * * * * /root/assay00/Remailer-Proc-Pinger-Assay.sh &> /dev/null'
+#
 #'-----------------------------------------------------------------------------------------'#
 #